Click for a PDF version of the fall 2019 assignment calendar

 Open only to BFA majors in graphic design with junior standing.
 This is the first of two capstone courses emphasizing research in the field of graphic design.
 It is an advanced level course in project and portfolio development.

-ARTS 171 Graphic Design III or instructor permission
+ARTS 171 or ARTS 181 or instructor permission

 Course Objectives/Learning Outcomes

 Upon completion of this course the student should be able to:

 - To explore closely the relationship between form and content in design applications.